 What is the topic of the Dyson Scholars in Residence for 2018-2019?

 Fall 2018 Seminar — ENG 223A: Creating a Good Life (AOK 4)

 Led by Dr. Jane Collins of the English and Modern Language Studies Department, this course explores the intersection of research on creativity, productivity, success and happiness.
 Students will explore the idea of how creativity works in all aspects of professional life—whether you are a small business owner creating a new product, or a writer creating a novel or a scientist creating an experiment.
 Situated in a culture that privileges the idea of an “American Dream,” our course materials (readings, film and other media) will look at how literature, philosophy, psychology and popular culture express ideas about what a “good life” entails.
 We will use creative writing techniques to generate memoirs, stories, personal essays and multi-media works that investigate, challenge and further those American ideals.
 Each student will use creative techniques and strategies for self-discovery and to generate their own roadmap or path towards a happy future.

 Spring 2019 Seminar — INT 200Q: Dyson Scholars in Residence Seminar (AOK1 and Writing Enhanced)

 Based on our Fall semester findings, we will create a hands-on service project for our Spring semester to consider the role of “giving back” in building a satisfying life.

-Apply NOW!
-Click on this link and fill out an application.
-Applications must be submitted by March 1, 2017.
+Applications must be submitted by March 1, 2018.